MichaelCade/90DaysOfDevOps/Days/day69.md

 AWX does not need to be deployed to a Kubernetes cluster, the [github](https://github.com/ansible/awx) for AWX from ansible will give you that detail.
 However starting in version 18.0, the AWX Operator is the preferred way to install AWX.

-First of all we need a minikube cluster.
+First of all, we need a minikube cluster.
 We can do this if you followed along during the Kubernetes section by creating a new minikube cluster with the `minikube start --cpus=4 --memory=6g --addons=ingress` command.

 ![](Images/Day69_config2.png)